 |HOW DOES IT FEEL?

-Some who saw their world destroyed, like Mom, were fortunate to find refuge in America which sat free and clear in its economic supremacy, allowing their Boomer children the freedom to blithely dedicate themselves to leisure time activities well into their adult-onset years.
-The irony is that while the youth of today remain at home much longer than Baby Boomers did, we Boomers had the luxury to remain more infantile longer.
+In the aftermath of World War II many nations had to dig out of devastation, left with the psychic remains of shattered lives.
+My mother was one who saw her world destroyed, but was fortunate to find refuge in America, which sat alone and free.
+This gave her Baby Boom children the freedom to dedicate themselves to youthful ways well into their adult years.
+While the youth of today remain at home much longer , Boomers had the luxury to remain more infantile longer.